 Our Development Impact Framework guides our investment decisions and results reporting.
 Procedures to integrate impact considerations throughout the investment lifecycle are described in the Impact Officer Manual, which can be updated from time to time to reflect any procedural changes, to ensure continuity and consistency in the impact assessment of investments.
-Figure 3 illustrates how development impact is integrated into every part of the investment process.
+Figure 2 illustrates how development impact is integrated at each stage the investment process.

-FIGURE 3: FINDEV CANADA'S DEVELOPMENT IMPACT MANAGEMENT PROCESS
+FIGURE 2: FINDEV CANADA'S DEVELOPMENT IMPACT MANAGEMENT PROCESS